On the connection between galaxy orientation and halo absorption properties: The Galaxy Sample and data

 \section{The Galaxy Sample and data}

 From the M3 halo project, we identify a sample of 97 galaxies within $d\le 50$ pkpc.
 Existing \ion{Mg}{2} absorption constraints from \cite{Chen2010a} and \cite{Huang2021} enable us to test the galaxy--\ion{Mg}{2} connection in the inner CGM, motivated by the discrepant reports of azimuthal bimodality at $d\lesssim 45$ kpc between the findings of \citet{Bordoloi_2011} and \citet{Martin_2019}.
-Of the 97 galaxies, 10 are found to have close neighbors based on existing spectroscopic survey data.
-Because such multiplicity obscures a clear azimuthal assignment for the absorber, we exclude these galaxies, leaving a total of 87 galaxies for the morphological studies.
+Of the 97 galaxies, 10 are found to have close neighbors (within a projected distance less than the size of the gaseous halo $R_{\rm gas}$ and a line-of-sight velocity separation $|\Delta v| < 300$ \kms; see \citealt{Chen2010a, Huang2021}) based on existing spectroscopic survey data.
+Because such multiplicity obscures a clear azimuthal assignment for the absorber, we exclude these galaxies, leaving a total of 87 isolated galaxies for the morphological studies.
 A summary of the sample characteristics is presented in Figure \ref{fig:galaxy_summary} with the projected distance $d$ versus redshift distribution displayed in the left panel and \ha\ equivalent width, ${\rm EW}(\ha)$, versus galaxy stellar mass, \mstar, displayed in the right panel.
-As described in \citet{Huang2021}, ${\rm EW}(\ha)$ serves as a proxy of the specific star formation rate (sSFR) given that it is the ratio of total \ha\ line flux, tracing SFR, and continuum flux, tracing total stellar mass.
-We adopt the correlation between ${\rm EW}(\ha)$ and sSFR from \cite{Belfiore2018} and present the corresponding sSFR in the right axis of Figure \ref{fig:galaxy_summary}.
-In Table \ref{tab:galaxies}, we provide for each galaxy its ID, redshift, $z_{\rm gal}$, angular separation from the background QSO, $\Delta\theta$, the corresponding projected distance, $d$, stellar mass, \mstar, the observed H$\alpha$ equivalent width, EW(H$\alpha$), and inferred halo radius, $R_h$, in columns (1) through (7).
 We place a 2-$\sigma$ upper limit on EW(H$\alpha$) for galaxies with no detectable \ha\ emission \citep[see][for details]{Huang2021}.